 Divorce is often the most emotional time in a person’s life.
 It is also when permanent, life-altering financial decisions must be made.
 If you are in this situation, then you may be experiencing fear of the unknown.
 Fortunately, educating yourself about your options, rights, and responsibilities helps to alleviate that fear.

-Here are the 7 most important factors to remember when negotiating a divorce settlement:
+Here are the seven most important factors to remember when negotiating your divorce settlement:

 You are probably thinking: “Is that supposed to be a secret?
 I knew that already!”
 Yes, that may be so – but you may also be underestimating how much of an issue it will be.
 Even with the promise of fairness from your ex-spouse, or of a deal that sounds too good to be true, you should still do your homework.
 Remember not to make offers during negotiations out of feelings of guilt and “give away the farm.”
 Seek out the appropriate professional help and information, so that years from now you do not feel

 You also want to budget, budget, budget!
 You will be much more confident in your decisions if you prepare an estimate of a monthly budget (required in some provinces and states) to determine if you can afford to retain certain assets

 When I began to use this phrase, my teenage daughter reminded me that in

 For example, a $400,000 house does not always equal $400,000 in stocks, or $400,000 in

 There are tax implications affecting many assets and their values very differently.
 Overlooking this fact may mean that you get less property than you actually should, or at the very least, you may end up with future tax hits that you were not prepared for or even aware of.